odriverobotics/ODrive/Firmware/configuring-vscode.md

 If the flashing worked, you can start sending commands.
 If you want to do that now, you can go to [Communicating over USB or UART](README.md#communicating-over-usb-or-uart).

 ## Debugging
-The solution we have is not the most elegant, and if you know a better way, please do help us.
+An extension called Cortex-Debug has recently been released which is designed specifically for debugging ARM Cortex projects.
+You can read more on Cortex-Debug here: https://github.com/Marus/cortex-debug

+Note: If developing on Windows, you should have `arm-none-eabi-gdb` and `openOCD` on your PATH.

   * Make sure you have the Firmware folder as your active folder
   * Flash the board with the newest code (starting debug session doesn't do this)
-  * Tasks -> Run Task -> openocd
-  * Debug -> Start Debugging
+  * Debug -> Start Debugging (or press F5)
   * The processor will reset and halt.
   * Set your breakpoints.
 Note: you can only set breakpoints when the processor is halted, if you set them during run mode, they won't get applied.
   * Run
-  * When you are done, you must kill the openocd task before you are able to flash the board again:
-    * Tasks -> Terminate task -> openocd
+  * When done debugging, simply halt the debugger.
+It will kill your

 ## Cleaning the Build
 This sometimes needs to be done if you change branches.